q-m/q-m.github.io/_project/2017-usage_classification_feature_reduction.md

 After our [first step](/2017/01/31/product-categorization-with-machine-learning) in machine learning, where products are automatically assigned a category, there are many directions for improvement.
-This page describes a number of first steps that could be taken.
+This page describes a number of next steps that could be taken.

 ## A proper measure of success